Hindi-Urdu placement test

 — Paper and pen/pencil;

-— Cell phone or other camera (you’ll need to upload a jpg);
+— Cell phone, scanner, or digital camera (you’ll need to upload a writing sample in JPG or PDF format);

 — Computer with working microphone so you can make a voice recording.